-Further, its is tendentious to propose as fact the idea that humankind is invariably inclined to ‘evil’.
-This view relies on acceptance of the good/evil dichotomy, which is in itself already a surrender to a set of a priori rules that existentialism rejects on the basis of rationality.
+It strikes me as infantile to propose that humankind is invariably inclined to ‘evil’.
+This view relies on acceptance of the good/evil dichotomy, which is in itself already a surrender to a set of a priori rules that existentialism rejects.
 Sartre put this another way:

-It seems to me that the labels of good and evil are useless except in fiction, propaganda, and other infantile parables.
-Nothing human beings do, or are capable of doing, is other than human.
-Expressing displeasure with human actions, or delight, does not require collaboration with a simple-minded polarisation where it does not exist.
+Nothing anyone does, or is capable of doing, is other than human.
+Expressing displeasure with human actions, or delight, does not require collaboration with simple-minded polarizations, or dichotomies, where none are necessary.

 Assumptions: an absence of deviance

-Everything I say here, everything Sartre said, and everything his critics said assumes a kind of neutral subjectivity (not quite the same as objectivity) uniformly spread across societies and the people within them.
+Everything Sartre said, and everything his critics said, assumes a kind of neutral subjectivity (not quite the same as objectivity) uniformly spread across societies.
 That subjectivity assumes the universal existence and practice of rational thought capable of understanding the issues and contexts presented here.
-In doing so it is assumed that socialisation to comprehend these issues and contexts in a certain way should be a given, and not recognised as the product of an already assumed proto-essence or indoctrination.
+In doing so it is assumed that socialization to comprehend these issues and contexts in a certain way should be a given, and not recognized as the product of an already assumed proto-essence, or education/indoctrination.

-My point is that not all people who are intellectually capable of the assumed rational thought choose to exercise it, some because they have been indoctrinated to reject the premises of existentialism in favour of faith-based and other irrational belief systems.
+My point is that not all people choose to think rationally or analytically; some because they have been indoctrinated with, or choose to advocate, the faith-based rules of ideology or theology, and some others because they are too lazy.
 Sartre had scant regard for such people:

 Perhaps more intriguing than the above quote is a consideration of those people not capable of the intellectual effort required to grapple with these issues, particularly those deemed to be psychologically disturbed.
 Just where can we draw the line between authentic decisions and truly psychotic actions regarded as committed under diminished capacity?
 And what of the growing scientific evidence for genetic and biological factors that may influence compulsive behaviours?

 I offer no glib answers, just the observation that I am personally appalled that the intellectually incompetent have become almost a taboo subject in Western societies, often condemned to the twilight life of homelessness, vagrancy, incarceration for petty crimes, and public odium because they are trapped in psychotic pathologies.
-It has nothing to do with existentialism per se, and far more with my own sense of liberal-conservative politics that such people deserve our most urgent attention whenever we talk about the benefits of Western civilisation.
-Ignoring the problem because we don’t want to spend the money needed for proper care of such people is what Sartre would have called an inauthentic choice, but a deliberate choice nonetheless.
+This has nothing to do with existentialism per se, and far more with my own sense that such people deserve our most urgent attention whenever we talk about the benefits of Western civilization.
+Ignoring the problem because we don’t want to spend the money needed for proper care is what Sartre would have called an inauthentic choice, but a deliberate choice nonetheless.

 Conclusions: our responsibilities